 Our Proposals

-The proposed solar farm is located on land north of Swaffham and south of Castle Acre, West Norfolk.
-The Project would include a Battery Energy Storage System (“BESS”), so that additional energy generated can be stored and released when needed.
+The Droves Solar Farm would be located on land north of Swaffham and south of Castle Acre, West Norfolk.
+The Project would also include a battery energy storage system (BESS) component.
+The BESS would store surplus energy and supply it to the national grid when needed

-We are still at the early stages of the design, which means that survey work is still being undertaken to identify the exact areas within the Site that will be used for environmental mitigation and enhancement, solar PV panels and associated development.
+We are still at the early stages of the design, which means that survey work is still being undertaken to identify the exact areas within the Site that will be allocated for environmental mitigation and enhancement, solar PV panels, and associated development.

-Once submitted, The Droves Solar Farm DCO application would be examined by the Planning Inspectorate (“PINS”), the independent body responsible for examining NSIPs.
+Once submitted, The Droves Solar Farm DCO application will be examined by the Planning Inspectorate (PINS), the independent body responsible for examining NSIPs.
 PINS will then make a recommendation to the Secretary of State for Energy Security and Net Zero on whether to approve the DCO.
 The Secretary of State makes the final decision on the DCO application.

 The Droves Solar Farm will: